MapsPeople/docs/src/android/v3/getting-started-on-directions.md

 ---

 In this tutorial we will create a route from a users location to a location on the map.
 We will also create a route between two locations.

 Mapsindoors supports both indoor and outdoors navigation.
-To start creating routes on your map.

 Start by creating an activity that has a Google Maps map view and a `MapControl` initiated.
-You can read how to do this on [Setup a Google Map with MapsIndoors](/android/v3/#setup-a-google-map-with-mapsindoors)
+You can read how to do this on [Setup a Google Map with MapsIndoors]({{ site.url }}/android/v3/#setup-a-google-map-with-mapsindoors)

 Once that is created we can start making routes between coordinates and locations on the map.
 To create the routes you start by querying `MPRoutingProvider` with two locations/coordinates.
 Here we will start with a user location and a `MPLocation`object.
-In this example we are using the MapsIndoors office solution.
-The api key for it is `57e4e4992e74800ef8b69718`.
+In this example we are using the MapsIndoors office Solution.
+The API key for it is `57e4e4992e74800ef8b69718`.

 First create an instance of `MPRoutingProvider`.
-After that assign a listener to the routing provider with `setOnRouteResultListener`.
-Right now we will just send the route on to a rendering method.
+After that, assign a listener to the routing provider with `setOnRouteResultListener`.
+Right now, we will just send the route on to a rendering method.
 This will be covered later.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>